tsinfj/tsinfj.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Introducing our open-source project [flash-linear-attention](https://github.com/sustcsonglin/flash-linear-attention/tree/main) :rocket: :rocket: :rocket:.
 Will have a series of blogs on linear attention models and their efficient implementation.
 Stay tuned!
+Join [Discord](https://discord.gg/RbNu94Ry) if you are interested in linear attention/RNN!